NickAcPT/DiscordRPC-Redirect/README.md

 Proof-of-concept tool that forwards the Discord Rich Presence named pipe on Windows.

 # How does it work?
-First of all, in order to make it simple to understand, I'm going to use the term `host` for the machine that has the desktop Discord client installed and running and the term `guest` for the machine that is going to be using this app to forward the RPC into Discord.
+First of all, in order to make it simple to understand, I'm going to use the term `host` for the machine that has the desktop Discord client installed and running, and the term `guest` for the machine that is going to be using this app to forward the RPC into Discord.

 Now that's out of the way, let's start:
 - First, we start the server on the host.
 This is make the app into a named pipe client that will be receiving data from the Discord app.